rhett-thompson/cocoon-orm/README.md

 # Cocoon ORM
-Cocoon ORM is a simple to use open source alternative to the Entity Framework and nHibernate created for SQL Server 2008/2010/20012/+ and SQL Azure (but workable in other T-SQL database environments).
-It is an ORM toolset that performs: automapping, auto CRUD (including joins), auto SQL, auto stored procedure parameter mapping, and more.
+Cocoon ORM is a simple to use .Net open source alternative to the Entity Framework and nHibernate created for SQL Server 2008/2010/20012/+ and SQL Azure (but workable in other T-SQL database environments).
+It is an ORM toolset that performs: automapping, auto CRUD (including select joins), auto SQL, auto stored procedure parameter mapping, and more.
 It creates easy to inspect parametrized SQL that is execution plan and cache friendly.
-The SQL that Coocoon ORM generates is the same SQL you yourself might write had you the time.
+The SQL that Cocoon ORM generates is the same SQL you yourself might write had you the time.

 Cocoon ORM is for developers who are unwilling to trust the Entity Framework or NHibernate to create and manage their database and database code.
 Cocoon ORM developers should be comfortable with SQL Server as well.